 David: But men don’t buy books, so who cares?

-David: Yeah, just a sliver of soap.
+David: It’s the sliver of soap.
 We had a deal early in our marriage, we use bar soap, which everybody should use.
 Body wash is a waste of time.

 Jim: We’re tryin’ to teach our teenagers that.